ISISNeutronMuon/MDANSE/.github/ISSUE_TEMPLATE/bug_report.md

 MDANSE_GUI version: (e.g. 2.0.1; only if you are using the GUI) CPU architecture: (e.g. x86_64, ARM, ... - if you know)

+This summary can be produced using "Help -> Version information" in the MDANSE GUI or `mdanse --version` in the shell.

 **What were you doing?**
 What was MDANSE supposed to do?
 Were you running an analysis, converting a trajectory, plotting the results?